 - 4.2.1 When reporting about pupil premium funding we will include information as set out in the government guidance:

-- Information about the context of the school
+- Information about the context of the school.

-- Objectives for the year
+- Objectives for the year:

-- ✓ reasons for decision making
+- ✓ Reasons for decision making.

-- ✓ analysis of information
+- ✓ Analysis of information.

-- ✓ use of research
+- ✓ Use of research.

-- Nature of support and allocation
+- Nature of support and allocation:

-- ✓ Learning in the curriculum
+- ✓ Learning in the curriculum.

-- ✓ Social, emotional and behavioural issues
+- ✓ Social, emotional and behavioural issues.

-- ✓ Enrichment beyond the curriculum
+- ✓ Enrichment beyond the curriculum.

-- ✓ Families and community
+- ✓ Families and community.

 - An overview of spending

 - ✓ Total PPG (pupil premium grant) received

 - ✓ Total PPG spent

 - ✓ Total PPG remaining

-- A summary of the impact of the PPG

-- ✓ Performance of disadvantaged pupils (compared to non-disadvantaged pupils)

-- ✓ Other evidence of impact e.g. Ofsted, LA Reviews

-- ✓ Case studies (including the pastoral support and individualised interventions)

-- ✓ Implications for spending the funding the following year

-- 4.2.2 The Governing Body will consider the information provided and will ensure that there is an annual report and annual statement to the parents on the school website, outlining how the pupil premium funding has been used to address the issue of diminishing the academic difference between pupils eligible for pupil premium funding and their peers.
+- · A summary of the impact of the PPG - ✓ Performance of disadvantaged pupils (compared to non-disadvantaged pupils) - ✓ Other evidence of impact e.g. Ofsted, LA Reviews - ✓ Case studies (including the pastoral support and individualised interventions) - ✓ Implications for spending the funding the following year - 4.2.2 The Governing Body will consider the information provided and will ensure that there is an annual report and annual statement to the parents on the school website, outlining how the pupil premium funding has been used to close the gap between pupils eligible for pupil premium funding and their peers.
 This task will be carried out in line with the requirements published by the Department for Education.